Atari AMY: History

-Development at Atari

 Amy was developed as an experiment within the Sunnyvale Research Lab (SRL) of Atari, starting in 1983.
 Amy's system design was based on Hal Alles' experimental work at Bell Labs during the 1970s, which produced a similar system that required several racks of equipment to implement the so-called Alles Machine.
 Several of Alles' solutions to particularly thorny implementation issues were used in Amy.
 The Amy team was led by Gary Sikorski, and the primary architects were Scott Foster and Steve Saunders.
 The single-chip implementation was handled by Sam Nicolino, while Jack Palevich and Tom Zimmerman wrote support software.

 Amy was announced in an Atari-internal mailing list in March 1984, with a short description and a June estimated time frame for shipping the first version, the AMY-1, with volume quantities available that December.
 The first versions would run up to 5 MHz, but a second run improved this to 10 MHz.
 Spec sheets used 4 and 8 MHz and basic clock speeds, respectively.

 The initial target for Amy was a 16/32-bit computer also being designed by SRL, known as the Atari Sierra.
 Sierra used Amy for sound and a pair of chips code-named "Gold" and "Silver" for graphics, and was considering either the intel 286 or Motorola 68000 as its CPU.
 Sierra was one of several similar projects being carried out in different Atari divisions, although they used different sound hardware.

 By the time the AMY-1 was ready for production, Atari was in disarray.
 In July, Jack Tramiel bought Atari from Warner Communications and quickly dismantled the majority of Atari's engineering departments.
 The Sierra project quickly broke up.

 520ST

 Early news articles and development notes for the 520ST mention the AMY as its sound unit.
-However, by the time it was released, the AMY had been replaced by the off-the-shelf Yamaha YM2149.
+By the time it was released, the AMY had been replaced by the off-the-shelf Yamaha YM2149.

 65XEM

-During this process, the Amy team persuaded them to adapt it for use in the 8-bit machines.
+During this process, the Amy team persuaded management to adapt it for use in the 8-bit computers.
 The result was the 65XEM, which combined the existing 65XE with the AMY.
 First shown publicly at the Consumer Electronics Show in January 1985, the XEM carried a premium $30 to $50 above the basic 65XE, which was also being launched at the same show.

-However, as the company's focus quickly shifted from the 8-bit line to the new Atari ST's being launched at the same time, the XEM was shunted aside and never released commercially.
+However, as the company's focus quickly shifted from the 8-bit line to the new ST's being launched at the same time, the XEM was shunted aside and never released commercially.
 A few prototypes were built, some of which later found their way into the hands of private museums.